Becoming a university society president: Yousef’s story

 Whether it’s academic, sporty or creative, you’ll find a society that suits you at the University of Gloucestershire.
 With over 50 to choose from, there really is something for everyone!

-Yousef, who moved from Saudi Arabia to study an International Foundation in Business, Hospitality and Tourism at INTO University of Gloucestershire, took it one step further.
+Yousef, who moved from Saudi Arabia to study Business at the University of Gloucestershire, took it one step further.

 He joined the International Society and has now been elected president of the club.
 We caught up with Yousef about his experience.